Do Insects Have Blood?

 As we have explained, insects do not have blood.
 Although the blood of vertebrates can change under some circumstances, it is usually some shade of red due to the presence of red blood cells.
 In insects, the hemolymph does not have a specific color.
 It is considered colorless in its natural state, although it can have a green or amber hue.

 However, the diet of the specific insect can color the hemolymph.
 Whatever it is they have ingested can cause the fluid to change color.
-It can have a bluish, yellowish or even dark brown color, something by pigments that insects include in their diet.
+It can have a bluish, yellowish or even dark brown color, influenced by pigments that insects include in their diet.

 There are also certain insects which feed on the blood of vertebrates.
 For this reason, if you see a squashed female mosquito that has fed, you will see red blood.
 This is not the hemolymph, but the blood of the animal it has ingested.
 However, the blood can color the hemolymph red.